blackpuppy/docs/en/tutorials-and-examples/blog-auth-example/auth.rst

     <?php echo $this->Form->end(__('Login')); ?>
     </div>

-You can now register a new user by accessing the ``/users/add`` url and log-in with the newly created credentials by going to ``/users/login`` url.
-Also try to access any other url that was not explicitly allowed such as ``/posts/add``, you will see that the application automatically redirects you to the login page.
+You can now register a new user by accessing the ``/users/add`` URL and log-in with the newly created credentials by going to ``/users/login`` URL.
+Also try to access any other URL that was not explicitly allowed such as ``/posts/add``, you will see that the application automatically redirects you to the login page.

 And that's it!
 It looks too simple to be truth.
 Let's go back a bit to explain what